yxb8mh/finalproj/README.md

 notes to self:
-- tweak title of spaghetti chart
+- maybe chnage title of age graph
+- not color coding by time but showing an individual patient on top of all the data

-- despine
+- read me
--
+- report